-Good print register is of utmost importance for the final result.
+Good print register is of utmost importance for the final print result.
 It is mainly influenced by the drying temperature and related air humidity.
-Avery films have been manufactured to be in balance at a temperature of 20-23 °C, relative humidity of 50-55 %.
-Oven drying will always, to a certain extent, reduce the humidity of the liner.
+Avery films have been manufactured to be in balance at a temperature of 20-23°C, and relative humidity of 50-55%.
+Oven drying will to a certain extent, always reduce the humidity of the liner.
 In most cases this does not have an influence on the dimensions of the sheet and hence the print register.
 Excessive heating of the printed sheets has to be avoided.
-Generally, drying temperatures of 40-50 °C will dry the inks sufficiently so that the sheets can be stacked.
-In cases that retarding solvents have to be used, we recommend to dry the sheets in racks rather than increase the drying tunnel temperature to a too high level.
+Generally, drying temperatures of 40-50°C will dry the links sufficiently so that the sheets can be stacked.
+In cases where retarding solvents need to be used, the sheets should be dried in racks rather than excessively increase the drying tunnel temperature.
 If sheets have released moisture and, as a consequence, have reduced size, a brief exposure to ambient conditions will often bring the sheets back to their normal size.

-For exact print registration, e.g. for four colour half tone printing, we recommend that sheets are passed once through the press and drying oven without printing.
+For exact print registration, e.g. four colour half tone printing, we recommend that sheets are passed once through the press and drying oven without printing.
 This will stabilise the sheet and improve register.
-If this first colour is not immediately followed by the second one, wrap the stack of sheets in moisture protective material.
+If the first colour is not immediately followed by the second colour, wrap the stack of sheets in moisture protective material.
 If there are long delays between individual colour runs, cover the stack to avoid moisture exchange which may result in sheet shrinkage or expansion.
 Avoid extreme drops in overnight temperature in areas where the sheets are stored.